jeromelebel/MongoHub-Mac/README.markdown

 - Documents are copied inside an array (using the pasteboard) [issue #195](https://github.com/jeromelebel/MongoHub-Mac/issues/195)
 - Fix for a crash when the server is not valid [issue #196](https://github.com/jeromelebel/MongoHub-Mac/issues/196)
+- Fix for a crash when changingn the collection name [issue #193](https://github.com/jeromelebel/MongoHub-Mac/issues/193)

 ## History